julianrendell/iago-examples/README.md

 It demonstrates:
 * how to set up a http based test
 * how to pass the configuration to the `loadtest` implementation
-* `Startup`, `ShutDown`
+* `start`, `shutdown`
 * collecting custom statistics

+Note: the output rate is uncontrolled- the rate limiting is done by the `[RequestConsumer][https://github.com/twitter/iago/blob/master/src/main/scala/com/twitter/parrot/server/RequestConsumer.scala]` class, which we don't end up using in this example.

-One day it might become a reasonable template/starting point for 'real' tests.
+One day this might become a reasonable template/starting point for 'real' tests.

 From the root directory compile and run via: